PronitNag/Python/python_crash_course/03_Introduciing_list/01_questions.md

 # Python List Exercises

-Try these short programs to get some firsthand experience with Python's lists.
+Try these short programs to get some firsthand experience with<br/>
+Python's lists.
 You might want to create a new folder for each chapter's exercises to keep them organized.